wavefrontHQ/docs/pages/doc/metrics_managing.md

 <ol>
 <li>Select <strong>Browse > Metrics</strong>.</li>
 <li>Click the <strong>Change Ephemerality</strong> button.</li>
-<li>To convert a persistent metric or prefix to ephemeral, in the <strong>Select Metric Prefix</strong> text box, start typing the metric prefix and select the target metric name or prefix, and press Enter.
+<li>To convert a persistent metric or metrics namespace to ephemeral, in the <strong>Select Metric Prefix</strong> text box, enter the target metric name or namespace prefix, and press Enter.
-<p>The metric name or prefix appears in the <strong>Ephemeral Metrics</strong> table below.
-You can repeat this step for multiple metrics and prefixes.</p></li>
+<p>The metric name or namespace prefix appears in the <strong>Ephemeral Metrics</strong> table below.
+You can repeat this step for multiple metrics and metrics namespaces.</p></li>
-<li>To convert an ephemeral metric or prefix to persistent, in the <strong>Ephemeral Metrics</strong> table, locate the target metric or prefix and click the corresponding <strong>Convert to Persistent Metric</strong> action.<p>The metric name or prefix disappears from the <strong>Ephemeral Metrics</strong> table.
-You can repeat this step for multiple metrics and prefixes.</p></li>
+<li>To convert an ephemeral metric or metrics namespace to persistent, in the <strong>Ephemeral Metrics</strong> table, locate the target metric or namespace prefix and click the corresponding <strong>Convert to Persistent Metric</strong> action.<p>The metric name or namespace prefix disappears from the <strong>Ephemeral Metrics</strong> table.
+You can repeat this step for multiple metrics and metrics namespaces.</p></li>
 <li>Click <strong>Save</strong>.</li>
 </ol> </td>
 <td width="40%"><img src="/images/change_ephemerality.png" alt="A screenshot of the Change Ephemerality dialog box."></td>